S/2015 (136472) 1: Orbit

 S/2015 (136472) 1 follows a likely circular orbit around Makemake with an orbital period of 18 days and a semi-major axis of 22250 ± 780 km.
 The satellite's orbit is oriented edge-on from the point of view of Earth-based observatories, meaning that the satellite appears to pass in front of or behind Makemake.
 This would make the satellite difficult to detect because it would be lost in Makemake's glare most of the time; this is the reason why the satellite was not seen in earlier telescope observations.
 Although it is ambiguous whether the satellite is orbiting Makemake in the prograde or retrograde direction, the satellite's orbital inclination with respect to Earth's line of sight suggests that it may have been eclipsing and occulting Makemake 7±2 years before or after January 2018.

+Polar view orbit diagram for S/2015 (136472) 1's orbit around Makemake.

+Diagram of S/2015 (136472) 1's orbit as seen from Earth.
+Measured positions of the moon are plotted as white points.

+Animated time lapse of S/2015 (136472) 1 orbiting Makemake, as seen by Hubble during 2018–2019.
+Makemake appears smudged because its glare has been digitally removed to make the moon more visible.

 Name

 As of 2025, the satellite has no official name.
 The designation S/2015 (136472) 1 is the satellite's provisional designation, with "S/" indicating satellite, "2015" being the satellite's year of discovery, and "1" being the satellite's order of discovery in that year. "(136472)" is Makemake's minor-planet number.

-The nickname 'MK2' simply means object 2 in the Makemake system.
 A permanent name may be chosen from an associated figure in the mythology of Easter Island.